Character Structures in Core Strokes®

-Developmental Organization of Breath, Fascia, and Relationship
+Developmental Organization Through Breath, Fascia & Relationship

 Character is structured adaptation.

-Character is therefore not a psychological abstraction.
+Character is therefore not an abstract psychological construct.

-It is organized memory.
+It is developmental experience organized within embodied life.

 Developmental Character Organization Map